lynerlwl/lynerlwl.github.io/src/index.md

 ## Recent update

-2023 08 - A [conference paper](https://bit.ly/2023-08-icoco) that study the effect of Gaussian blurring on U-Net is accepted by ICOCO 2023.
+2023 08 - A [conference paper](https://bit.ly/2023-08-icoco) that study the effect of Gaussian blurring on U-Net is accepted by ICOCO 2023. <br>
 2023 04 - Passed Proposal Defence. <br>